M-AV/M-AV.github.io/source/_posts/Cocktails/Clover Club.md

 Shake with ice and strain into glass.

 There are other versions using Vermouth.
 Haven't tried those.
+See Liq.Int p.130 and Difford's.

 <p style="clear: right; display: block;"></p>